Save Money Tips for Holiday to Malaysia

 There are many ways in which the savvy traveler can save through cheaper alternatives for transportation, food, and accommodation.

-However, the country has great plus points for accommodation, transportation, and well food.
+However, the country has excellent plus points for accommodation, transportation, and well food.

 You can easily live on less than US$20 for food in various inexpensive restaurants, Kopitiam, or hawker stalls.